Apply to FLAMIN Animations

 Interviews (to take place in person in London, or online over Zoom)

-Deadline for delivery (artists will have 8 months to make the work)
+Deadline for delivery (artists will have 10 months for development and production)

 What do I need to apply with?